A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/A-slightly-more-complex-page-7e11.md

 This won't display anything in the browser!
 It's just visible for people reading the source code.

 ## Change it
-Feel free to go ahead and change the contents of the `index.html` file.
+Feel free to go ahead and change the content of the `index.html` file.
 Don't worry if you wreck it.

 For example, you could change the content inside the `<h1>Heading</h1>` to `<h1>A very nice heading</h1>` or you can add a paragraph after `<p>Hello there!!!</p>` but before `... and goodbye`